-Downtown Nashville Explosion Knocks Communications Offline
+Downtown Nashville explosion knocks communications offline

 Friday, 25 December 2020 ()

-A recreational vehicle parked in the deserted streets of downtown Nashville exploded early Christmas morning, causing widespread communications outages that took down police emergency systems and grounded holiday travel at the city's airport.
-Authorities said they believe...
+NASHVILLE, Tenn.
+(AP) — A recreational vehicle parked in the deserted streets of downtown Nashville exploded early Christmas morning, causing widespread communications outages that took down police emergency systems and grounded holiday travel at the city's airport.
+Authorities said they believe the blast was intentional.

+Police were responding to a report of shots fired Friday when they encountered the RV blaring a recorded warning that a bomb would detonate in 15 minutes, Metro Nashville Police Chief John Drake said.
+Police evacuated nearby buildings and called in the bomb squad.
+The RV exploded shortly afterward, Drake said at a news conference.

+“It looks like a bomb went off on Second Avenue,” Nashville Mayor John Cooper said after touring the site.
+Cooper issued a state of emergency and a curfew for the area.

+Surveillance video published on a Twitter account Friday that appeared to be across the street from the blast captured the warning issuing from the RV, “... if you can hear this message, evacuate now,” seconds before the explosion.

+The blast sent black smoke and flames billowing from the heart of downtown Nashville’s tourist scene, an area packed with honky-tonks, restaurants and shops.
+Buildings shook and windows shattered streets away from the explosion near a building owned by AT&T that lies one block from the company's office tower, a landmark in...

-A recreational vehicle parked in the deserted streets of downtown Nashville exploded early Christmas morning, causing widespread communications outages that took down police emergency systems and grounded holiday travel at the city's airport.
-Authorities said they believe...
+NASHVILLE, Tenn.
+(AP) — A recreational vehicle parked in the deserted streets of downtown Nashville exploded early Christmas morning, causing widespread communications outages that took down police emergency systems and grounded holiday travel at the city's airport.
+Authorities said they believe the blast was intentional.

+Police were responding to a report of shots fired Friday when they encountered the RV blaring a recorded warning that a bomb would detonate in 15 minutes, Metro Nashville Police Chief John Drake said.
+Police evacuated nearby buildings and called in the bomb squad.
+The RV exploded shortly afterward, Drake said at a news conference.

+“It looks like a bomb went off on Second Avenue,” Nashville Mayor John Cooper said after touring the site.
+Cooper issued a state of emergency and a curfew for the area.

 |